 I am unaware of houses being regularly rented out by farangs, nor did I ever look into the possibility.
 Me and the other teachers in the area typically stayed in a number of studio apartment blocks in a central part of town.

 The quality of these places can vary, but they are certainly suitable for living.
-Average rent is around 4-5k, sometimes more at certain establishments if you want a TV in your room, etc.
+Average rent is around 4-5K, sometimes more at certain establishments if you want a TV and fridge in your room, etc.

 Shopping malls, department stores?